DrJPepper/codefest22-vtk-demo/README.md

     python3 gen_data.py
     cd ../build
     ./joelsvtkdemo
+    # On Mac, run:
+    # ./joelsvtkdemo.app/Contents/MacOS/joelsvtkdemo

 ### Python
+I was able to run this demo on Mac (as well as Linux of course)

     cd python
     python3 pythondemo.py

 ### JavaScript
-Doesn't need to be firefox that's just what I use
+Doesn't need to be firefox that's just what I use.
+If you can't open files from the command line just right click -> open in firefox in your file browser.

     cd js
     firefox vtkjs.html